QuadSpinner/Gaea-Docs/source/Guide/0-Getting Started/0-Installing-Gaea.md

 ---

+## Administrative Install

+To run the installer silently:
+`Gaea-1.0.29.exe /s`

+To choose the install path:
+`Gaea-1.0.29.exe /S /D=C:\Gaea`

+For mass deployment, the following may be an easier process as Gaea is now fully portable.

+1. Install Gaea to a temporary folder on any machine.
+2. Copy the license key to the install folder.
+3. Now you can create a zip of the folder or copy it however you prefer to as many computers as you like.

+These installations will need be patched or upgraded in the same way.

+---

-### Floating Server
+## Floating Server

 This feature is currently in development and may not be available until version 1.1.
 Please contact technical support for an interim alternative.

----

 ## Clean Installation

 If you were using our older EXE installers, or have encountered an issue in a new build, we recommend a clean installation.
 Download the full installer from the link above, and during installation, check the option for "Clean Installation.

-## Bleeding Edge Builds

-We release frequent semi-tested builds.
-For the most part, these builds are stable, but they contain new features which may contain minor bugs.
-With Bleeding Edge builds, you can